expo/expo/docs/versions/unversioned/guides/exp-cli.md

   --exp                  Same as --protocol exp
-  --http                 Same as --protocol http --redirect             Same as --protocol redirect --offline              Allows this command to run while offline
+  --http                 Same as --protocol http --redirect             Same as --protocol redirect --non-interactive      Fails if an interactive prompt would be required to continue.
+  --offline              Allows this command to run while offline -h, --help             output usage information
 ```

 Additionally, you can run in offline mode by passing the `--offline` flag to the `android`, `ios`, or `start` commands.